Feedback Mechanisms – Homeostasis Ep 1

 Positive feedback

 Positive feedback acts to amplify a change.
-Technically, this is not homeostasis, but it seems a good place to mention it.
+Technically, this is not homeostasis, but it always comes up in the same topic in A-level biology.
 One example of positive feedback is during childbirth.
 The baby’s head pushing on the cervix causes the uterus to contract, which causes the baby’s head to push against the cervix, which causes the uterus to contract… and so it goes on until the baby is born.

 Summary